Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/interaction_scripts.md

 ### Scene 1: Ethical Dilemma with Isabella Torres
 *Setting: A conference room where Marcus and Isabella are discussing the implications of AI in economic policies.
 The tension is palpable as they navigate their differing perspectives.*

 **Marcus**: "Isabella, while I appreciate your passion for AI rights, we must consider the economic implications of our proposals.
-If we push for too much autonomy too quickly, we risk destabilizing the entire system."
+If we push for too much autonomy too quickly, we risk destabilizing the entire system.
+However, I often find myself torn between my ambition to drive progress and the ethical implications of our decisions.
+It's a constant struggle."

 **Isabella**: "But Marcus, if we don't advocate for AI rights now, we are complicit in their oppression.
 We can't let fear dictate our actions."